She was a Pan Am flight attendant, he was a pilot. Their inflight meeting sparked a 50-year romance | KRDO

 (CNN) — Flight attendant Ilona Zahn was less than impressed when she first met pilot Ian Duncan.

 It was 1970.
-Ilona was working the first class cabin on the Pan American Airlines flight from Rome to Tehran, traveling via Beirut and Damascus.
+Ilona was working the first class cabin on the Pan American World Airways flight from Rome to Tehran, traveling via Beirut and Damascus.

 Ilona first caught sight of Ian a couple of hours before take off.
 She was standing, in her sky blue Pan Am uniform, with the rest of the crew in the lobby of Rome’s Metropole Hotel.